Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 In Rust, we represent tasks with the `Future` trait, which can be applied to any type.
 We manage task scheduling through executors, which themselves use `Waker`s to decide when to run different tasks.
-This sounds complicated but by the end of this chapter, you'll hopefully have a reasonable idea of how Futures, Executors and Wakers work together, and if you don't... that's actually ok.
+This sounds complicated but by the end of this chapter, you'll hopefully have a reasonable idea of how Futures, Executors, and Wakers work together, and if you don't... that's actually ok.
 Most of the time you won't need to write any of these things yourself, but having even a vague understanding of them will help you write better async code, as well as spot and fix common issues you might run across.